Harvey C. Couch: Business career

 As demand for electric power increased, Couch began formalizing plans for hydroelectric development on the Ouachita River.
 The first of several such dams, Remmel Dam, was completed in December 1924.
 Carpenter Dam followed in 1933.
 The U.S. Army Corps of Engineers completed Blakely Mountain Dam in 1952, after Couch's death.
 Damming the Ouachita River transformed Arkansas's countryside and created three large lakes.
 Lake Catherine and Lake Hamilton in Garland County, popular lakes for public recreation, were named after Couch's only daughter, and close friend and company lawyer Hamilton Moses.
 Revenue generated by construction of Remmel Dam was in excess of $25,000 per year.
 Inexpensive energy produced by these new projects helped lure several major industrial plants to Arkansas.
 Pine Bluff received the state's first textile mill, the International Paper Co. opened a paper mill in Camden, and other companies followed.

 In the 1920s, Couch had set his sights on buying electric companies in other states.
 In 1923, he merged four independent companies in Mississippi into Mississippi Power and Light.
 Two years later, he formed Louisiana Power and Light, which provided power to his Mississippi customers from northern Louisiana's natural gas fields.

-Meanwhile, in 1922, Sidney Mitchel of Electric Bond and Share Company (EBASCO), a subsidiary of General Electric, had merged several competing electric utilities in New Orleans into New Orleans Public Service, an EBASCO subsidiary.
+Meanwhile, in 1922, Sidney Mitchel of the Electric Bond and Share Company (EBASCO), a subsidiary of General Electric, had merged several competing electric utilities in New Orleans into New Orleans Public Service, an EBASCO subsidiary.
 Mitchel began turning his attention to other territories, and eventually began competing with Couch.
 The two men ultimately merged their resources.
 In 1925, Electric Power and Light Corporation, an EBASCO subsidiary headquartered in New Orleans, was formed with Couch as its president.
 It was the parent company for Arkansas Power and Light, Louisiana Power and Light, Mississippi Power and Light and New Orleans Public Service.

 As the electric utility industry continued to prosper and expand, Couch began to devote some attention to his earlier interest, locomotives and the railway.
 A group of investors, led by Couch, gained control of the Louisiana and Arkansas Railway and the Louisiana Navigation & Railway Company for a total of $27 million.
 Following Interstate Commerce Commission approval, Couch became president of the Kansas City Southern Railway in 1927, and merged all three railways into the K.C.S.-L.&A. System.
 He created a syndicate of ownership and operators, among those, younger brother Peter Couch, assumed the role of vice-president and general manager.
 Couch finally had his railway empire that he dreamt of as a child.
 This organized system, spanning four states, provided direct access from the Midwest to the Gulf Coast.
 Thousands of jobs were created through railway employment and small businesses that sprouted with the birth of new communities that formed along the railway thoroughfares.